Fadhilmagass/projek-delinquent/README.md

 ## ✨ Features

+*   **Article Management:** Create, view, and manage articles with rich text content, images, categories, and tags through the Filament admin panel.
 *   **Modern UI/UX:** A clean, responsive, and intuitive design built with Tailwind CSS and Alpine.js.
 *   **Dynamic Components:** Seamless user experience with real-time updates powered by Livewire.
 *   **Thread & Comment System:** Create, view, and engage in discussions with nested replies.